I am a PhD student in Economics at the University of Fribourg, under the supervision of Professor Martin Huber.

 I am a fourth-year PhD student in Economics at the University of Fribourg, under the supervision of Professor Martin Huber.
 In my PhD thesis, I assess the effectiveness of prevention policies such as tobacco taxes, tobacco billboard bans, and regulations on e-cigarettes and heated tobacco products.
 I am an applied microeconomist using state-of-the-art econometric methods for policy evaluation, with an emphasis on causal inference and causal machine learning.
 I have previously worked on social security and labor market interventions at the Swiss Federal Statistical Office and the University of Basel.

-"Impact of Tobacco Advertising Restrictions in Switzerland: A Quasi-Experimental Study on the Effect of Billboard Bans on Smoking" [PDF]
+"Impact of Tobacco Advertising Restrictions in Switzerland: A Quasi-Experimental Study on the Effect of Billboard Bans on Smoking" (Job Market Paper) [PDF]

 Abstract: This study assesses the impact of tobacco billboard bans on smoking in Switzerland, exploiting their staggered adoption across regions, i.e., the cantons.
 Based on retrospective smoking histories from the Swiss Health Survey, a panel of individuals’ annual smoking status is reconstructed, containing more than one million observations from 1993 to 2017.
 Estimation relies on staggered difference-in-differences as well as a complementary latent factor model, which relaxes the common trends assumption.
 The findings indicate that tobacco billboard bans lead to a reduction in smoking rates.
 Reductions of up to 0.9 percentage points correspond to an approximate 3% decline in the smoking rate.
 The effect is driven by women and individuals aged 25–44 and 65+.
 Overall, this evidence suggests that even partial tobacco advertising bans, such as billboard bans, can effectively reduce smoking rates and serve as a valuable policy tool within comprehensive tobacco prevention strategies.